Voter registration drive ineffective so far, SBA head says

 "Instead of sitting down to negotiate programmatic policies that serve entrepreneurs as they start up, create jobs and serve their local economies, we waste precious time on messaging," said Rep. Nydia Velazquez, D-N.Y., the committee's ranking member.

-Beyond the voter registration initiative, Guzman was attacked for her recent decision to reopen its application window for non-depository small business lending companies.
+Beyond the voter-registration initiative, Guzman was criticized for her recent decision to reopen the application window for non-depository small business lending companies.
 Last year, SBA implemented a rule ending a four-decade moratorium on new nonbank, non-credit union lenders that had capped the number of small business lending companies participating in 7(a) at 14.
-SBA granted licenses to three new SBLCs, but came under fire when the CEO of one, London-based Funding Circle, said it lacked the capital to engage in SBA lending and later sold its U.S.-based operation in June.
+The SBA granted licenses to three new SBLCs but came under fire when the CEO of one, London-based Funding Circle, said it lacked the capital to engage in SBA lending and sold its U.S.-based operation in June.

 Funding Circle "never made one SBA loan," said Rep. Pete Stauber, R-Minn.
 "Despite this most recent debacle, SBA is doing it again."